shruti0503/HealthSync/README.md

 # HealthSync 📅✨
 Deployed Link:  https://health-sync-kappa.vercel.app/admin
+!!!
+Admin PassKey 050994 -> to access dashboard  !!!

 Welcome to **HealthSync** – your one-stop solution for healthcare booking and management.
 This application is designed to streamline the process of scheduling, managing, and tracking healthcare appointments, ensuring a seamless experience for both patients and administrators.
-Admin PassKey 050994 -> to access dashboard
 <img width="500" alt="Screenshot 2024-08-04 at 1 12 51 AM" src="https://github.com/user-attachments/assets/77743c60-c72a-4262-89aa-e305814d2bab">

 ## Technologies Used 💻